HDCP unauthorised. Content disabled

-If you own a Roku streaming media player, including the Roku LT, Roku 2, and Roku 3 you may have experienced issues when attempting to actually make a connection to a video stream.
+If you own a Roku streaming media player including Roku Ultra, Roku Express, Roku Premiere, Roku Streaming Stick, Roku LT, Roku 2, and Roku 3 you might have experienced issues when attempting to make a connection to a video stream and been shown a screen that says “HDCP unauthorised“.

 He was still able to hear the audio from the NBA game, but could not view the video.
 The video was unconventionally blocked by a purple screen that insisted that the Roku 3’s content is disabled.

-My friend who regularly uses NBA League Pass (as do I on Apple TV) suddenly became confused.
+My friend who regularly uses NBA League Pass suddenly became confused.
 He had the rights to view this content, he paid $200 to view this content, why can’t he view it?

 He contacted me after a few moments and after a quick Google search I noticed that this HDCP unauthorized Roku error was not significant to NBA Game Time or NBA League Pass.
 Many Roku 3 users have had the same error appear when attempting to view videos on Netflix, Crackle, Amazon video, and others.
 The HDCP error even occurred for many users who simply want to view the Roku interface.